shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **29. Cross-validation ― Cross-validation, also noted CV, is a method that is used to select a model that does not rely too much on the initial training set.
 The different types are summed up in the table below:**

-&#10230; Validación cruzada - la validación cruzada, también denominada CV, es un método que se utiliza para seleccionar un modelo que no confíe demasiado en el conjunto de entrenamiento inicial.
+&#10230; Validación cruzada - la validación cruzada, también denominada CV (por sus siglas en ingles), es un método que se utiliza para seleccionar un modelo que no confíe demasiado en el conjunto de entrenamiento inicial.
 Los diferentes tipos se resumen en la tabla a continuación:

 <br>